Fidelity Integrity Assessment (FIA)

-When and how often should FIA be completed?
+When should FIA be completed?

 How is the FIA completed?

-The Instructional Leadership Team reviews each descriptive statement on the FIA and examines its current status (e.g., We are: Laying the Foundation, Installing, Implementing, or Sustaining and Scaling Up).
+The ILT reviews each descriptive statement on the FIA and examines its current status (e.g., We are: Laying the Foundation, Installing, Implementing, or Sustaining and Scaling Up).
 Team members should schedule 60-90 minutes for the first administration and at least 30-45 minutes for subsequent progress monitoring.
 With subsequent administrations, the team will be able to become more efficient and focus on changes that have resulted from implementation efforts.
 This process is similar in nature to the CR-TFI.

-The FIA is facilitated by your school's MTSS TOSA.
+As written above, the FIA is facilitated by your school's MTSS TOSA.
 Connect with your TOSA directly to get this scheduled.